httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

   BNFv3r5S9IXf2fYJK+eyW4AiGVMvMcOg==:
 ~~~

+It is RECOMMENDED that the `Signature` HTTP field be included as a header, though it is possible to include it as a trailer to facilitate signing a message after its content has been processed by the signer.

+Multiple `Signature` fields MAY be included in a single HTTP message.
+The signature labels MUST be unique across all field values.

 ## Multiple Signatures

-Since `Signature-Input` and `Signature` are both defined as Dictionary Structured Headers, they can be used to include multiple signatures within the same HTTP message.
-For example, a signer may include multiple signatures signing the same content with different keys or algorithms to support verifiers with different capabilities, or a reverse proxy may include information about the client in header fields when forwarding the request to a service host, including a signature over those fields and the client's original signature.
+Since `Signature-Input` and `Signature` are both defined as Dictionary Structured fields, they can be used to include multiple signatures within the same HTTP message.
+For example, a signer may include multiple signatures signing the same message components with different keys or algorithms to support verifiers with different capabilities, or a reverse proxy may include information about the client in fields when forwarding the request to a service host, including a signature over those fields and the client's original signature.

 The following is a non-normative example of header fields a reverse proxy sets in addition to the examples in the previous sections.
 The original signature is included under the identifier `sig1`, and the reverse proxy's signature is included under `proxy_sig`.
 The proxy uses the key `rsa-test-key` to create its signature using the `rsa-v1_5-sha256` signature value.
 This results in a signature input string of: